jermspeaks/slowtube/Ideas.md

 - [x] Add import for movies and tv shows from stremio
 - [x] Dark Mode
 - [x] Change over from alerts to shadcn sonner
+- [x] TV Show episodes view for archive
+- [x] TV show filters - need to include filter by status, archived/unarchive, AND sort by title, first air date, next episode date, asc and desc.
+Actions need to be a dropdown for delete and archive.
+Delete will need a dialog to confirm we want to delete the tv show.
+Table needs to include how much we've watched the show (watched complete)
 - [ ] Subscribed channels view -- import the subscribed channels and see latest videos PER channel
 - [ ] Create lists (segments) of subscribers so I can group WHICH videos I want to see by my grouping
 - [ ] Adding tags to channels so I can easily organize and filter by that